Recognition of foreign degrees

 In order to obtain the recognition of your Bachelor's Degree, you need to provide us with the following documents:

 - Declaration of value of your Bachelor's degree (Dichiarazione di Valore in loco – DV), issued by the competent Italian diplomatic authorities (Embassies and Consulates) of the country in which your degree was awarded.
-It is an official document written in Italian providing a short description of your academic qualification and certifying that your Bachelor's Degree is equivalent to a three-year first level University Italian Degree for a total number of years of education of minimum 15 years.
+It is an official document written in Italian providing a short description of your academic qualification and certifying that your Bachelor's Degree is equivalent to a three-year first level Italian University Degree for a total number of minimum 15 years of education.
 If you received your degree in a country different than yours, please contact the related Embassy.
-For example if you are Chinese but you were awarded a degree from a university in Germany you will need to contact the German embassy in China.
+For example if you are Chinese but you were awarded a degree from a university in Germany, you must contact the German Embassy in China.
 The Declaration of Value must be accompanied by a certified copy of your Bachelor's degree and transcripts (referring to all years of studying); these can also be replaced by the Diploma Supplement, where applicable;

 - Original (or certified copy) of your degree and academic transcripts legalized by the competent Ministry or office in charge (referring to all years of studying).
 Please check locally.
 The Legalization is the documentary device by which a Government's Foreign Ministry authenticates a recognized Public Document, such as a University Degree or University Transcripts, as genuine and valid, thereby legalizing that document for use in any other member country under the terms laid out in the 1961 The Hague Conference on Private International Law.
-This means providing official Government verification of the signatures and stamps appearing on your degree and transcripts;
+This means providing official Government verification of the signatures and stamps appearing on your degree and transcripts.
+If your country did not join the Hague Convention, there are other ways of legalizing a document for international validity (i.e. through the Ministry of Foreign Affairs of your country, or a notary plus the Italian Embassy);

 - Copy of the Italian translation of your Bachelor's degree and the relative transcripts, provided by an official translator (recognized by the Italian embassy).
 Embassies/Consulates can either validate non-official translations (i.e. translations performed by non-professional translators => this type of validation is needed to check if translations do actually correspond to the original texts) or provide you with a list of official translators.

-IMPORTANT: These documents are compulsory for the registration at the University of Turin and, therefore, the award of the final diploma.
+IMPORTANT: The presentation of the above-listed documents is compulsory for the enrolment at the University of Turin and, therefore, for the award of the final diploma.
+Please do not produce or send any other documents than the ones that are strictly requested.
+They will not be of any value for the enrolment at the University of Turin.
 Obtaining them is a lengthy process: we invite interested candidates to get informed at their earliest convenience.

 For further information, please contact MALED secretariat at firstname.lastname@example.org.